-Size and hardness
+Size and Hardness

 Let’s get to know more about these three primary skate wheel types through the following aspects:

 Like decks, wheels should also be of the ideal size to match your skating style.
 And for this part, we use diameter to quantify the wheel’s dimensions.
-Here is a short size description for the three different skateboard wheels.
+Here is a short size description of the three different skateboard wheels.

 - Park and street – 50mm to 60mm